RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - (a) trade or commerce within Australia; or
         - (b) trade or commerce between Australia and places outside Australia;
         - and includes any business or professional activity (whether or not carried on for profit).
-  - ‘IN TRADE OR COMMERCE’
+  - 'IN TRADE OR COMMERCE'
     - Concrete Constructions (NSW) Pty Ltd v Nelson (1990) 169 CLR 594
-      - the conduct of a corporation towards persons… with whomit it… has or may have dealings in the course of those activities or transactions which, of their nature, bear a trading or commercial character.’
+      - the conduct of a corporation towards persons… with whomit it… has or may have dealings in the course of those activities or transactions which, of their nature, bear a trading or commercial character.'
       - As a matter of language, a prohibition against engaging
         - in conduct "in trade or commerce" can be construed as encompassing conduct in the course of the myriad of activities which are not, of their nature, of a trading or commercial character but which are undertaken in the course of, or as incidental to, the carrying on of an overall trading or commercial business.
-      - ‘ ...it is plain that [s 18] was not intended to extend to all conduct, regardless of its nature, in which a corporation might engage inthe course of, or for the purposes of, its overall trading or commercial business.
+      - ' ...it is plain that [s 18] was not intended to extend to all conduct, regardless of its nature, in which a corporation might engage inthe course of, or for the purposes of, its overall trading or commercial business.
         - activities or transactions which, of their nature, bear a trading or commercial character.
         - An internal communication by one employee to another employee in the course of their ordinary activities in and about the construction of a building.
       - Such conduct includes, of course, promotional activities in relation to, or for the purposes of, the supply of goods or services to actual or potential consumers, be they identified persons or merely an unidentifiable section of the public.
-    - Hearn v O’Rourke (2003) 129 FCR 63
+    - Hearn v O'Rourke (2003) 129 FCR 63
       - [28] The following propositions emerge from the above extract [from Nelson]:
         - The phrase "in trade or commerce" has a restrictive operation, in the sense that it narrows the operation of [s 18].
         - The phrase is capable of both a wider and a narrower interpretation.